Living In Perth, Australia

 - West Perth

-No matter which District you live in Perth though, you are always close to the beach and never too far away from the city, so you can always enjoy both a city and beach lifestyle.
+No matter which Perth District you live in, you are always close to the beach and never too far away from the city, so UK expats can still enjoy both a city and a beach lifestyle.

 Property in Perth